 Open: 8.30am - 5.30pm

-Colorful mosaics, amazing gold statues, intricate detail, and porcelain carvings, Wat Phra Kaew (or The Temple of Emerald Buddha) is a place you must put on your itinerary when you’re visiting Bangkok.
-This is home to the holiest Emerald Buddha statue that spent its first 300 years in various temples across Thailand and Laos until it finally settled in this breathtaking temples.
+With colorful mosaics, amazing gold statues, intricate detail, and porcelain carvings, Wat Phra Kaew (or The Temple of Emerald Buddha) is a place you must put on your itinerary when you’re visiting Bangkok.
+This is home to the holiest Emerald Buddha statue that spent its first 300 years in various temples across Thailand and Laos until it finally settled in these breathtaking temples.
 Despite its modest size (especially given the massive size of many Buddha statues in the whole country), the Emerald statue exudes a powerful and sacred presence by the reverence of Thai people.

 Wat Phra Kaew is home to the holiest Emerald Buddha statue in Thailand